 Sephora Assistant not only enhances the customer service by offering clients to book a makeover in a few simple steps, but it also increases traffic to the stores.

 This results in a profitable scenario for both the clients and the brand, with Sephora recently reporting that the introduction of the chatbot has helped them realize an incremental spend of $50, on average, from people who booked the in-store service from the bot.

 The simplified booking process for driving increased customer satisfaction also led to an overall 11% increase in appointments.

-Ninth, in the list of chatbot examples, is one of the first major brands of any industry to embrace AI chatbot technology, Domino's Pizza made waves when it was realized the ubiquitous nature of Facebook Messenger and leveraged it to create a conversational interface.
+Twelfth, in the list of chatbot examples, is one of the first major brands of any industry to embrace AI chatbot technology, Domino's Pizza made waves when it was realized the ubiquitous nature of Facebook Messenger and leveraged it to create a conversational interface.

 The conversational interface at first was only limited to delivering content and allowing people to order their pizza through Facebook Messenger.